Bentheburrito/planetside_discord_blurber/README.md

-# Blurber - a Discord bot to enhance Planetside 2 gameplay
+# Blurber - a Discord bot to "enhance" your Planetside 2 experience

-This bot will play audio tracks in a voice channel based off actions you perform in game (kills, revives, stealing CTF conduits, etc).
+This bot will play audio in a voice channel when you perform actions in game (kills, revives, stealing CTF conduits, etc).
-I made this to play with [I Think You Should Leave's Detective Crashmore](https://www.youtube.com/watch?v=zieppd4yABQ) voicelines to add some extra amusement to my usual PS2 shenanigans, but I made it modular enough so that other voicepacks can be added and used instead.
-If you want to add a voicepack, see the README in `voicepacks/`
+I originally made this to play with [I Think You Should Leave's Detective Crashmore](https://www.youtube.com/watch?v=zieppd4yABQ) voicelines to add some extra amusement to my usual PS2 shenanigans, but I made it modular enough so that other voicepacks can be added and used instead.
+If you want to add a voicepack, see the README in `voicepacks/`.
+Otherwise, keep reading to see how to use it with existing voicepacks.

 ## How to use